xraypy/feff85exafs/t/materials/README.md

 # Still to do

-* capture and interpret feff's screen messages to use number of SCF iterations as a unit test
+* capture and interpret Feff's screen messages to use number of SCF iterations as a unit test

 * More materials: